-- (a) The Contractor shall provide all operating supplies and one operator per shift.
-Each person employed by the Contractor under this Agreement shall meet the following minimum requirements: - (1) Commercial Driver's License (CDL) with the appropriate endorsements. - (2) All operators shall be able to operate the equipment safely up to the manufacturer's limitations.
+- (a) Each person under this Agreement shall meet the following minimum requirements: - (1) RT-130 Annual Fireline Refresher including fire shelter. - (2) Commercial Drivers License (for transports, when required). - (3) All operators shall be able to operate the equipment safely up to the manufacturer's limitations (i.e., experience working in steep terrain, timber, etc.) - (b) The government reserves the right to verify training at any time for all operators.